 What Are The Challenges Of Self-Directed Home Care?

 Self-directed home care allows seniors, those diagnosed with an illness, or those with disabilities to control their home care providers.
-In addition, it gives individuals the decision-making authority to recruit, hire, train, and supervise individual caregivers.
+Plus, it gives individuals the decision-making authority to recruit, hire, train, and supervise individual caregivers.

 But as a family caregiver, you may find that there are many challenges to self-directed home care.

-If you or a loved one receives assistance in Massachusetts through the MassHealth/Medicaid PCA program or Massachusetts Department of Elder Affairs Home Care program, you have the right to self-direction.
+Suppose you or a loved one receives assistance in Massachusetts through the MassHealth/Medicaid PCA program or Massachusetts Department of Elder Affairs Home Care program.
+In that case, you have the right to self-direction.

 Under the law, you can hire caregivers and receive services paid by the Commonwealth to establish yourself as a household employer with the IRS and Department of Revenue.